 Read Also: Innovation in Construction

 Creative use of AR can strengthen customer relationships while increasing the likelihood to purchase.
 Entertaining content motivates customers to use a brand’s mobile application regularly.
 Unique and fresh AR experiences offer a chance to surprise customers and competitors that haven’t yet embraced this trend.

 For example, the Onix team has created an AR mobile app to enhance our promotional materials.
 Onix AR mobile app reveals vivid details of our printed booklets, allowing us to tell the company’s exciting story in a corresponding format.
 The users simply point their mobile device at a page - and it goes live.

 What is more, an AR app can turn a shopping mall into an amusement park.
 Kids and adults interact with virtual characters, play games, and win prizes, and will come back for more.

 A virtual experience thoroughly grabs the user’s attention, which means advertisers can pitch their message more precisely.
 Like PCs and then smartphones, VR is on the way to becoming the next significant computing platform and a battlefield for marketers and brands.
 Why not grab a unique business opportunity early on?
 If you own an influential blog, website, YouTube channel, or social network, you can start with charging for reviews and ads of VR products or receiving commissions on any products sold through the ads on your platform.

 As a leading development company, the Onix team has a number of top-notch VR and AR experts who can assist you in delivering dynamic and high-quality solutions that meet your company’s needs, goals, and budget.
-In this section, we're going to share with you our experience in building AR/VR solutions and achieving results.
+In this section, we're going to share with you our experience in building virtual and augmented reality solutions and achieving results.